connectsandy82/AtliQ-Grands-Hospitality-Analysis/README.md

 ## Key Insights Summary:

-- **Revenue by Month Wise:**
-  - In May 2022, revenue generated was 582M, the highest compared to other months.
+### Revenue Analysis:

+- **Month-wise Revenue:**
-  - June 2022 – 554M and July 2022 – 573M.
+  - May 2022 recorded the highest revenue of 582M, followed by June 2022 with 554M and July 2022 with 573M.

+### Customer Segment Analysis:

 - **RC % by City:**
-  - Mumbai is in 1st place with an RC % of 39.13%, followed by Bangalore.
+  - Mumbai leads with an RC % of 39.13%, followed closely by Bangalore, while Delhi trails behind.
-  - Delhi is in the last place.

 - **RC % by Room Type:**
-  - Elite rooms are in 1st place with an RC % of 32.73%.
+  - Elite rooms dominate with a significant RC % of 32.73%.

 - **RC % by Category:**
-  - The Luxury category is leading with 61.61% of revenue compared to the Business category.
+  -The luxury category outperforms, contributing 61.61% of revenue compared to the Business category.

+### Marketing Channel Analysis:

 - **RC % by Booking Platforms:**
-  - "Make Your Trip" contributes around 19-20% to the revenue.
+  - "Make Your Trip" accounts for approximately 19-20% of revenue.
-  - A major portion of the revenue, around 40%, comes from unrecognized sources which need identification for better marketing efforts.
+  - Approximately 40% of revenue originates from unidentified sources, warranting focused identification efforts for enhanced marketing strategies.

+### Property Performance Analysis:

 - **RC % by Property:**
-  - AtliQ Exotica is in 1st place with an RC % of 18.75%.
-  - AtliQ Palace is in 2nd place with an RC % of 17.80%.
+  - AtliQ Exotica leads with an RC % of 18.75%, followed closely by AtliQ Palace at 17.80%.
-  - AtliQ Seasons is the worst-performing property with a rating of 2.29 and an RC % of 3.87%.
+  - AtliQ Seasons lags significantly with a rating of 2.29 and an RC % of 3.87%, indicating room for improvement.